ARTICLE CATEGORIES

 • The use of herbs as a functional food could lead to significant improvements in health.

-• Cognitive stimulation with medical food and medical herbs could delay the development of cognitive decline, and improve the quality of life of Alzheimer’s disease patients.
+• Cognitive stimulation with medical food and medicinal herbs could delay the development of cognitive decline, and improve the quality of life of Alzheimer’s disease patients.

 And, yes, essential oils can add an extra boost to this approach.